 I don’t know about you but I have become “an old cutlery lady” (like an old cat lady)!
 I really enjoy collecting cutlery.
 Old stuff or new stuff.
 I have a wide variety of choices including anything from silver to gold to rose gold.
 It has become so handy because I can match it to the rest of the table setting.
 In this area, unless you are using old silver cutlery, I would not mix and match.
 Don’t forget cutlery you may need for dessert, coffee and tea or serving pieces.

 I am having so much fun with napkins now.
 I find them at second hand stores, dollar stores, online, you name it.
 I like either having them in a napkin ring across the top plate or folded and placed between the main serving dish and the salad dish or plate.
 When I place the napkin between those two items, it allows me to do something special on the very top like placing a flower or a sprig of plant or tree.

 So now we are really at the fun spot – the point where we get to add the finishing touches.
-Fresh flowers are always the best, so consider planting a cutting garden in spring to provide you with lots of options through the summer.
+Fresh flowers are always a must for an outdoor dinner party, so consider planting a cutting garden in spring to provide you with lots of options through the summer.
 Some of the flowers I have really enjoyed working with are tulips, daffodils, delphiniums, hydrangea, zinnias, dahlias and sunflowers.

 Some places you should consider placing floral arrangements are: